khushmevada1183/Stock-Sense/DEPLOYMENT.md

 Click "Create Web Service" to start the deployment process.

+### How This Deployment Works

+1. The `build.js` script installs dependencies and builds the frontend
+2. The `deploy.sh` script runs in production mode and:
+   - Sets necessary environment variables
+   - Detects cloud environment
+   - Runs only the backend server in production
+   - The frontend is served as static files by the backend

 ### Common Issues and Solutions

+#### Port Conflicts
+The application is now configured to automatically manage ports in cloud environments:
+- Backend uses the PORT provided by Render
+- Frontend (if run in development mode) uses a different port to avoid conflicts

 #### Missing API Key
-If you see "Missing API key" errors in the logs, make sure you've set the `STOCK_API_KEY` environment variable in the Render dashboard.
+If you see "Missing API key" errors in the logs, make sure you've set one of these environment variables:

-#### Port Configuration
-Render assigns its own PORT which your application must use.
-The application is configured to automatically detect and use Render's PORT.
+- `STOCK_API_KEY` (preferred)
+- `STOCKAPI_KEY`
+- `INDIAN_STOCK_API_KEY`

 #### Static Files Not Found
 If you see "ENOENT: no such file or directory, stat 'frontend/out/index.html'" errors: